AliTheFlop/ASResults/content/blog/billlion_dollar_agency.md

 No clients, no results, just a bunch of theory and empty promises.
 His last resort was to run ads, and the ad salesman - who got paid every time the ad ran - looked him dead in the eye and said,

-> "Yeah, you should run it very often.
-Veeeeeerrrrrrryyyyy often."
+> Yeah, you should run it very often.
+Veeeeeerrrrrrryyyyy often.

 Of course he did.
 That's how the game works.
 The more they can make **you** spend, the more **they** get paid.